nurkamol/redirect-trace/README.md

 If you encounter any issues or have feature requests, please open an issue on GitHub.

-## Inspiration

-This extension was inspired by the web service [WhereGoes.com](https://wheregoes.com) - a simple and effective tool for tracing URL redirects.
-We wanted to bring that same functionality directly into Raycast for faster, more convenient URL analysis without leaving your workflow.

----

-Made with ❤️ for the Raycast community

 ## 👨‍💻 Author

 **Nurkamol Vakhidov**